mohiuddin-khan-shiam/mohiuddin-khan-shiam.github.io/_posts/2025-07-01-vcpkg-contribution.md

 - reduce ambiguity in documentation and configuration,
 - and treat “developer experience” as a core feature.

-Even small improvements can help many downstream users who will never know your name—but will benefit from smoother builds.
+Even small improvements can help many downstream users who will never know your name, but will benefit from smoother builds.

 ## Release context (July 2025)